matter-labs/zksync-web-era-docs/docs/dev/concepts.md

 For instance, on Ethereum finality is probabilistic, i.e. the more blocks has passed since the transaction was processed, the lesser the chance that this transaction will be reverted.

-In zkRollups, once a block has been filled and sealed, its state is committed to the main Ethereum chain.
+In ZK Rollups, once a block has been filled and sealed, its state is committed to the main Ethereum chain.
 The proving step is then initiated, and a SNARK validity proof is generated for all the block transactions.
 Once completed, the SNARK is submitted for verification on the L1 smart contract, and after being verified, the transaction state becomes final.

 On zkSync, a transaction is in one the three stages: